-- 1 Annual Plan 2013-14 which is shown as Attachment 1 to this Report. - 2 Capital Works Program 2013-14 which is shown as Attachment 2 to this Report.
+- 1 Annual Plan 2013-14 which is shown as Attachment 1 to Report CJ157-08/13. - 2 Capital Works Program 2013-14 which is shown as Attachment 2 to Report CJ157-08/13.

 The City's Corporate Reporting Framework requires the development of an annual plan to achieve the objectives of the Strategic Community Plan and the provision of reports against the annual plan to be presented to Council on a quarterly basis.